-Take These Simple Steps to Get the Most out of Your Home’s Energy Efficiency 04/20/2017Habitually having your HVAC system cleaned and tuned up could boost its performance and help lower your energy costs because an HVAC system that’s properly maintained can use considerably less energy than a system that is not.
+Take These Simple Steps to Get the Most out of Your Homes Energy Efficiency Posted April 20, 2017 Habitually having your HVAC system cleaned and tuned up could boost its performance and help lower your energy costs because an HVAC system that’s properly maintained can use considerably less energy than a system that is not.
 But what else can you do?
 We’ve got more simple steps you can do to revamp your Baltimore home’s energy efficiency.
 Seal any leaks around your windows and doors.
 Put on caulk or weatherstripping wherever you notice leaks.
 Insulate your walls and attic.
 You may equate insulation with keeping your home warm in the winter, but it also provides benefits in the summer.
 When it’s hot outside, heat is continually seeking cooler places—like your home.
 Make sure you have sufficient insulation to keep the heat from moving through your attic and walls and decreasing your home comfort.
 Have your ducts cleaned.
 Clean ducts make it easier for air to flow through your home, which makes your air conditioner’s job easier.
 While you’re at it, ensure your ducts are properly sealed to stop air leaks and insulate them if needed.
 If your air ducts are leaking, you are losing valuable heated or cooled air.
 Properly sealing and insulating ducts is even more important if they are situated in the attic, a vented crawlspace or any other unconditioned area.
 Set your thermostat as high as comfortably possible in the summer.
 To help possibly keep your cooling bill cut down, keep the difference between the indoor and outdoor temperatures as small as possible.
 According to the Department of Energy, you can save as much as 10% a year on heating and cooling by simply turning your thermostat back 7° to 10°F from its normal setting for 8 hours a day.
 If you use a ceiling fan in conjunction with your air conditioner, you can raise your thermostat setting by about 4°F without negatively disturbing your comfort.
 Install a programmable thermostat.
 Sure, thermostats can be adjusted manually, but programmable thermostats make managing your home comfort and efficiency much easier.
 You can automatically modify your temperature when you’re away from home or when you’re sleeping while avoiding discomfort because your home’s temperature will return to normal before you come home or wake up.
 If you opt not to use a programmable thermostat, avoid setting your thermostat at a colder-than-usual setting when you turn on your air conditioner.
 Your house won’t cool down any faster and will only cost you extra money in energy.
 Don’t place lamps, TV sets or other heat-generating appliances close to your thermostat.
 This practice can make your air conditioner to run longer than necessary because your thermostat senses heat from these appliances and assumes your home needs cooled.
 [Use|Utilize|Take advantage of]54] your windows.
 If it’s cooler at night, turn off your AC and open the windows.
 Shut the windows and your curtains or blinds in the morning to trap the cooler air and to avoid heat gain through the windows.
 Invest in new, energy-efficient equipment.
-If your HVAC equipment is more than 10 years old or not meeting with your home-comfort needs, call Quality Refrigeration for an evaluation.
+If your HVAC equipment is more than 10 years old or not meeting with your home-comfort needs, call Quality Refrigeration Services for an evaluation.
 It may be time to replace it with ENERGY STAR®-qualified equipment that can cut your annual energy bill by more than $115, according to energystar.gov.
-If you’ve got more questions about how to enhance your home’s energy efficiency, think it might be time for more energy-efficient equipment or simply want to make a regular maintenance appointment, call Quality Refrigeration at 410-355-6010 and our experts will help.
-If it’s more convenient, schedule your appointment online using our online scheduler.
+If you’ve got more questions about how to enhance your home’s energy efficiency, think it might be time for more energy-efficient equipment or simply want to make a regular maintenance appointment, call Quality Refrigeration Services at 410-690-4244 and our experts will help.